renovatebot/renovate/docs/development/issue-labeling.md

 Add a label `auto:no-coverage-ignore` if PR authors avoid needed unit tests by istanbul ignoring code with the `// istanbul ignore` comment.

-Add a label `auto:no-done-comments` if PR authors add comments like "Done" to review comments instead of requesting a new review through GitHub's UI.
+Add a label `auto:no-done-comments` if PR authors unnecessary "Done" comments, or type comments to ask for a review instead of requesting a new review through GitHub's UI.

 Add a label `auto:reproduction` if nobody's reproduced it in a public repo yet and such a reproduction is necessary before further work can be done.